West Virginia

 Identity Theft Victim Resources

-The West Virginia Attorney General''s Consumer Protection Division provides identity theft assistance, including guidance on placing fraud alerts and credit freezes, reporting identity theft to law enforcement, and disputing fraudulent accounts.
+The West Virginia Attorney General's Consumer Protection Division provides identity theft assistance, including guidance on placing fraud alerts and credit freezes, reporting identity theft to law enforcement, and disputing fraudulent accounts.
 Victims can reach the division at 1-800-368-8808 or 304-558-8986.

 Credit Security Freeze Protections (W. Va.
 Code 46A-6L)

-A consumer reporting agency must place a security freeze no later than five business days after receiving a written request from the consumer.
-Within five business days of placing the freeze, the agency must provide the consumer with a unique personal identification number (PIN) or password.
+A consumer reporting agency must place a security freeze no later than five business days after receiving a written request.
+Within five business days of placing the freeze, the agency must provide the consumer with a unique PIN or password.
+To temporarily lift the freeze, the agency must comply within three business days of receiving the consumer's request.

 Consumers can file civil actions against consumer reporting agencies that violate the security freeze law.
-Remedies include injunctive relief, actual damages or $5,000 (whichever is greater), and reasonable attorney''s fees and court costs.
+Remedies include injunctive relief, actual damages or $5,000 (whichever is greater), and reasonable attorney's fees and court costs.

 Insurance Data Privacy (W. Va.
 Code 33-6F)

-The law prohibits any person from disclosing nonpublic personal information contrary to the provisions of Title V of the Gramm-Leach-Bliley Act.
-The West Virginia Insurance Commissioner is required to adopt rules implementing these federal privacy standards.
+West Virginia regulates the privacy of personal information in insurance transactions through W. Va.
+Code 33-6F, which implements Title V of the federal Gramm-Leach-Bliley Act at the state level.
+The law prohibits any person from disclosing nonpublic personal information contrary to the provisions of Title V of the GLBA, and the West Virginia Insurance Commissioner is required to adopt implementing rules.

 Student Data Privacy (W. Va.
 Code 18-2-5h)